pegasystems/pega-helm-charts/docs/Deploying-Pega-on-GKE.md

 - A GCP account with a payment method set up to pay for the GCP resources you create using this document.
 You should also have sufficient GCP account permissions and knowledge to:

-  - Create a Google Cloud Platform project.
+  - Access an existing Google Cloud Platform project in which your GKE resources.

-  - Create a PostgreSQL Database.
+  - Create an SQL Instance.

-  - Select an appropriate location in which to deploy your database resource; the document assumes your location is US East.
+  - Select an appropriate location in which to deploy your database resource and GKE cluster; in general, the cluster and PostgreSQL database into which you install Pega Platform should be in the same location.

   You are responsible for any financial costs incurred for your GCP resources.